Identity Provider Routing Rules

 Before using this feature, you must configure:

 At least one additional SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
-The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
+The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IdP, and the SP.
 Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
 The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
 On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
-IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on an app, sending a SAMLResponse to the configured SP.
 A session is established with the SP, and the end user is authenticated. identity provider.
 See Configure Inbound SAML and Configure Generic OIDC.
 You can also use any of the Social Identity Providers.